Is occupational pension provision worthwhile?

 1. The new employer takes over the existing contract.

-Weighing Risks and Alternatives: When is Caution Advised?
+Weighing Risks and Alternatives: When Is Caution Advised?

 FAQ

-Is a company pension scheme always sensible?
+Is a company pension scheme always worthwhile?

 What happens to my occupational pension scheme if I change employers?

-In 2024, up to €7,248 can be contributed tax-free and up to €3,624 free from social security contributions into certain implementation paths of occupational pensions.
+In 2024, up to EUR 7,248 can be paid tax-free and up to EUR 3,624 free of social security contributions into certain bAV implementation channels.
 These limits may change annually.

 Subscribe to our newsletter